sunpy/sunraster/docs/data_types/raster.rst

 This can be seen from the fact that the slit step axis entry in the output of ``my_sequence_roi.raster_dimensions`` has a length greater than 1.
 Each element represents the length of each `~sunraster.SpectrogramCube` in the `~sunraster.SpectrogramSequence` along that axis.

-As with `~sunraster.SpectrogramSequence`, slicing can reduce a `~sunraster.RasterSequence`'s dimensionality.
+As with `~sunraster.SpectrogramSequence`, slicing can reduce a `~sunraster.RasterSequence` dimensionality.
 As in the :ref:`sequence_slicing` section, let's slice out the 2nd pixel along the slit.
 This reduces the number of dimensions in the raster representation to 3 (``raster scan``, ``slit step``, ``spectral``) and to 2 in the sit-and-stare representation (``time``, ``spectral``).
 However, the raster and sit-and-stare representations are still valid.